Hongyu-yu/T-e3nn/README.md

 ### **Irreps**:

 #### Initialization

+Usually, the only difference between e3nn and T-e3nn for network developer is to initialize the input of network considering time-reversal order.

 In T-e3nn, `Irreps` are stored with `(l, p, t)` with `t` about time-reversal symmetry and `l` `p` from e3nn.